galanonym/.vim/readme.md

     <C-o> - jump back to where cursor has been
     <C-i> - jump forward to where the cursor has been

+    gk - move up a display line
+    gj - move down a display line
+    g0 - move to start of display line g$ - move to end of display line

 Screen Movement

     zz - scroll current line on screen middle